AsifCantCode/StudyMate/README.md

 ## Introduction

-StudyMate is a multilingual extractive question-answering application tailored for Bangla-speaking students.
+StudyMate is a Bangla extractive question-answering application tailored for students.
 It compares and deploys models trained on Bangla datasets to deliver precise answers swiftly, enhancing academic learning and performance.

 ## Datasets